2022 Cooling Ordinance

 Yes, installation of new permanent air conditioning equipment requires a permit issued by the Department of Buildings.

 Any person or business offering to contract with a building owner to perform work that requires a building permit must be licensed by the City of Chicago.
 The City of Chicago does not have a specialty license for HVAC (heating, ventilation, and air conditioning) work, so the contractor will most likely have a general contractor license.
-Installation of new air conditioning equipment for a single space is eligible to use the easy permit program.
+Installation of new air conditioning equipment for a single space is eligible to use the Express Permit Program.
 This type of permit is usually issued within 1-2 business days.
 The contractor should provide you with a copy of the permit for your records.

 Electrical work must be performed by a City of Chicago-licensed electrical contractor.
 The electrical contractor may be hired directly by the building owner or be a subcontractor hired by the general contractor.
 If no other permit is obtained, the electrical contractor must obtain an electrical permit before performing work and should provide you with a copy for your records.